sebastian-ml/sebastian-ml/README.md

 #### Skills
 <p>Technologies that I am familiar with are <b>Python, Django, HTML, CSS, JavaScript, SQL, VBA.</b></p>
   <p>I am not an expert, I am still learning and constantly improving my skills by making personal projects.
 Some of them can be found in my github repo.</p>
 <p>Things like Python, SQL/databases, VBA I've learned at the university.
-JavaScript, HTML, CSS I've been learning for several months during online courses and making personal projects.</p>
+JavaScript, HTML, CSS I've been learning for several months during online courses and making personal projects which are still developed.</p>
 <p>... and still learning, because there is so much knowledge to gain</p>

 #### Studies, working, learning